draxios/docs/for-establishing-it-ai-team.md

-# For establishing an IT AI group within a company
+# For Establishing an IT AI Group Within a Company

 ## Executive Summary

-AI is not a replacement for anything or anyone.
-AI is not a blackbox.
+Artificial Intelligence (AI) is not a replacement for anything or anyone.
+AI is not a black box.
 AI is a productivity and learning accelerant.
-It's a tool that should be reviewed, and if found useful, utilized by companies within strict guardrails.
+It’s a tool that should be reviewed, and if found useful, utilized by companies within strict guardrails.

 AI is a complementary asset that amplifies the capabilities of professionals.
-It demystifies complex data, provides actionable insights, allowing human talent to focus on strategic and creative endeavors.
+It demystifies complex data, provides actionable insights, and allows human talent to focus on strategic and creative endeavors.

 This whitepaper outlines a comprehensive plan for establishing a new AI team within our firm, leveraging cutting-edge technologies such as Azure OpenAI and AWS SageMaker.
 The primary objective is to build a robust AI presence from the ground up, ensuring that our firm is well-positioned to harness the transformative potential of AI technologies.

-While this paper wasn't written by AI, it was used very closely in its creation, acting as a guide, a editor, a formatter.
+While this paper wasn’t written by AI, AI was used very closely in its creation, acting as a guide, an editor, and a formatter.
 A true accelerant for the creation of an opinion to suggest its own usage more openly.

 ## Introduction: The Case for AI in Financial Services and Information Technology